top of page

 During a Chiron transit conjunct natal Venus, you have the chance to build new bridges and share your bare nature with your loved ones.
 Previous emotional or physical pain may have hindered you from fully sharing your thoughts and feelings in relationships.
 You might even find yourself revisiting and healing old relationships that you had previously thought irretrievable, for conclusion and closure.

-This influence .
+This influence often affects our relationship with our physical bodies.
 Many people feel vulnerable about their bodies, often masking or working on them due to insecurity or shame.
 Painful experiences from childhood or puberty often cause wounds in our relationship with our bodies, and these wounds may resurface during Chiron transits.

 Under this influence, there is no need to fear being hurt or rejected anew.
 Instead, you have the opportunity to recognize and accept these old wounds.
 The love and understanding of your partner can aid you in acknowledging and admitting your vulnerability.
 Trust that, despite your wounds, you can still be loved—or, even better, try to accept yourself in your hurt state.
 Encounters during this time require courage to confront old wounds and overcome the fear of new injuries.
 Simultaneously, they offer the possibility of freeing yourself from fear and false expectations, allowing you to experience this liberation in a new physical identity.